10 ESL Professional Development Ideas to Learn and Grow as Teachers

-Continue reading to learn more about ESL professional development ideas, and how they can be used to make you a better teacher.
+Continue reading to learn more about ESL professional development ideas and how they can be used to make you a better teacher.

 1. Schedule ESL Professional Development Presentations

-- How to teach English classes online.
+- How to teach English classes online

-- Apple and Android apps that help with teaching.
+- Apps that help with teaching

 2. Share Teaching and ESL Professional Development Ideas